palewire/first-visual-story/readthedocs/index.rst

     var mini = new L.Control.MiniMap(osm2, { toggleDisplay: true });
     mini.addTo(map);

+Save the file and the inset map should appear on your page.

-Add a deck headline.
+Finally, let's preface the map with so a headline.

 .. code-block:: html

     <h3>One corner.
 Four killings</h3>

-Write a section graf.
+Then an introductory paragraph.

 .. code-block:: html

     <p>The southwest corner of Harvard Park, at West 62nd Street and Harvard Boulevard, has been especially deadly.
 In the last year-and-a-half, four men have been killed there — while sitting in a car, trying to defuse an argument or walking home from the barber shop or the corner store.</p>

-Wrap it in a section tag.
+All wrapped up in a ``<section>`` tag.

 .. code-block:: html